Frequently Asked Questions

 A: We chose to focus on providing assistance in a free, online and on-demand format because similar services do not currently exist.
 Our model fills a clear need.
 Although there are many impactful nonprofits that focus on providing educational and guidance services to disadvantaged students, few provide online services, and none (that we know of) currently come close to achieving what we consider to be “on-demand” services.
 We believe that on-demand help is extremely valuable to the students who need help the most.
 (For example, students who work part-time jobs, have to look after their siblings, and/or cannot take advantage of typical free services that are appointment-based or held after school.)

-In addition to serving as the optimal model for disadvantaged students, we believe that our online, on-demand format is also the ideal model for volunteers.
-Providing free, online and on-demand educational and guidance services to disadvantaged students is not only extremely rewarding (due to its hands-on nature), but it is also incredibly convenient.
-Our model allows volunteers to help students from the comfort of their own homes (or anywhere else with an Internet connection).
+In addition to serving as the optimal model for underserved students, we believe that our online, on-demand format is also the ideal model for volunteers.
+Volunteering with UPchieve is extremely rewarding and convenient.
+Our model allows volunteers to help students from the comfort of their own homes (or anywhere else with an Internet connection) and set their own schedule.

 Q: Isn’t it going to require a lot of time and energy from volunteers to have services be available “on-demand”?
 Is your idea sustainable? +